jonathan-tessier/qgmhd/README.md

 ## Linear Stability Analysis

 `LinearStability` solves the linear stability of parallel shear flows such as a Bickley jet.
 Linearizing the QG-MHD equations about a background state in geostrophic balance, we neglect the advection of the perturbation by the pertubation but still maintain the advection of the pertrubation by the mean state and the advection of the mean state by the perturbation.
 Assuming a normal mode decomposition on the perturbations,

+$$
-$$\psi' = \hat \psi(y) \exp[i (k x - \omega t)], \quad\quad A' = \hat A(y) \exp[i (k x - \omega t)],$$
+\psi' = \hat \psi(y) \exp[i (k x - \omega t)], \quad\quad A' = \hat A(y) \exp[i (k x - \omega t)],
+$$

 we can generate an eigenvalue problem where the eigenvalue $c=\omega/k$ determines the growth rate $\omega_i$ and the phase speed $\omega_r$ of the unstable mode, and the eigenfunctions $(\hat \psi, \hat A)$ show the spatial structure in the y-direction.
 This transforms the Laplacian operator such that $\hat\nabla^2 = \partial_{yy}-k^2$ and we find the generalized EVP to read (for background velocity $U(y)$ and field $B(y)$ )

 $$\begin{bmatrix}